-The distribution of sequences in these trees agreed with the RT-qPCR data as both clades co-circulated within the same populations.
-Additionally, clade A was more abundant than clade B. Even with an aim to enrich for clade B sequences, more clade A sequences were recovered (Fig. 4, 5, & 6).
+Even with the goal of enriching for clade B sequences based off our RT-qPCR data, we recovered more clade A sequences.
+Of the 123 samples sequenced with galbut virus reads recovered, --- sequences fell into clade A and --- fell into clade B.

 Geography partially explained phylogenetic clustering.
-There was some clustering by geographic location.
-For example, all the Pennsylvania samples clusteredr together (Fig. 4, 5 & 6).
-Similarly, the Australia samples cluster together except for a reassortant sample in RNA 1 (Fig. 4, 5 & 6).
-The Maine samples however were more diverse and were found spread throughout the trees (Fig. 4, 5 & 6).
-It is important to note that all locations fall within the Colorado samples which suggests that overall galbut diversity is low.
+For example, all the Pennsylvania samples clustered together (Fig. 4, 5 & 6).
+Similarly, the Australia samples clustered together except for a reassortant sample in RNA 1 (Fig. 4, 5 & 6).
+The Maine samples however were more diverse and were spread throughout the trees (Fig. 4, 5 & 6).
+It is important to note that all other sequences fell within the diversity of the Colorado sequences whether they were clade A or B.

+Does sampling date explain phylogenetic clustering?
+Add a paragraph or include in preceeding one.